kaichen-z/Manydepth2/README.md

 * Propose a method to construct a static reference frame using optical flow to mitigate the impact of dynamic objects.
 * Build a motion-aware cost volume leveraging the static reference frame.
-* Integrate High-Resolution Representation Learning into the framework to enhance performance further.
+* Integrate both channel attention and non-local attention into the framework to enhance performance further.

 Our contributions enable accurate depth estimation on both the KITTI and Cityscapes datasets: